Sherilyn Fenn: Early career (1984–1989)

-Fenn began her career with a number of B-movies, including The Wild Life (1984, opposite Chris Penn), the 1986 skater film Thrashin' (opposite Josh Brolin and Pamela Gidley), the 1986 teen car action and revenge fantasy The Wraith (alongside Charlie Sheen and opposite Nick Cassavetes), the 1987 horror film Zombie High (alongside Virginia Madsen), and the Beauty and the Beast-inspired erotic movie Meridian.
+Fenn began her career with a number of B-movies, including the 1986 skater film Thrashin' (opposite Josh Brolin and Pamela Gidley), the 1986 teen car action and revenge fantasy The Wraith (alongside Charlie Sheen and opposite Nick Cassavetes), the 1987 horror film Zombie High (alongside Virginia Madsen), and the Beauty and the Beast-inspired erotic movie Meridian.
 She had a part in the 1985 cult teen-comedy Just One of the Guys in which she tries to seduce a teenaged girl who was disguised as a boy, played by Joyce Hyser.
 Fenn starred alongside Johnny Depp in the 1985 short student film Dummies, directed by Laurie Frank for the American Film Institute.
 Fenn and Depp dated for three and a half years, subsequently getting engaged.
 In 1987, she joined Depp in a season-one episode of 21 Jump Street called "Blindsided".

 Fenn has described many of these early films as sexploitation films "where directors tried to convince [her] to appear naked after the contract was signed."
 In a February 1993 interview she explained:

 Still, I did a lot of movies instead of waitressing or that kind of thing at the beginning, and it wasn't as if I even took acting very seriously when I started.
 I was in California for the first time.
 I was going to clubs, I was going here, I was going there, I was skipping acting classes when I could.
 Luckily, I had an agent who really believed in me and she just kept pushing me, thinking something would happen.

 Fenn landed her first starring role, as an engaged heiress to an old Southern family who falls for carnival worker Richard Tyson, in Zalman King's erotic drama film Two Moon Junction, after which she wanted to hide for a year: "I was so embarrassed about how it turned out that I went into a cocoon for a year afterwards."
 Two Moon Junction was meant to be Fenn's big break, but the film turned into another sexploitation film.

 A lot of people said some really bad things about me for doing such a sexy movie.
 But I decided to do it because I wasn't comfortable with the material.
 I didn't want to make choices that would always put me in a place that was comfortable and secure.
 I thought interesting things would happen and I would grow.
 Interesting things did happen.
 I cried at the end of all my love scenes.

 After these film experiences, Fenn decided to take control of her career.
 "I decided to be more myself and not to be pushed into what other people wanted me to be.
 It's scary how little imagination many people in this business have."